 But it seems the French thinker also had a knack for psychology.
 As Brain Pickings points out, Pascal set out the most effective way to get someone to change their mind, centuries before experimental psychologists began to formally study persuasion: 35 Incredible Tim Berners-Lee Quotes.
 Sir Tim Berners-Lee is an English computer scientist and is also known as the inventor of the World Wide Web.

 As the founder and director of the World Wide Consortium (W3C), he oversees the mission, freedom, and openness of the Web.
+Here is a collection to some of the most incredible Tim Berners-Lee quotes from his life.
+“Any enterprise CEO really ought to be able to ask a question that involves connecting data across the organization, be able to run a company effectively, and especially to be able to respond to unexpected events.
+Most organizations are missing this ability to connect all the data together.”
 18 Greatest Robert Hooke Quotes.
 Robert Hooke was an English philosopher, architect, and polymath.

 “How we spend our days is, of course, how we spend our lives,” Annie Dillard wrote in her timeless reflection on presence over productivity — a timely antidote to the central anxiety of our productivity-obsessed age.
-Indeed, my own New Year’s resolution has been to stop measuring my days by degree of productivity and start experiencing them by degree of presence.
-But what, exactly, makes that possible?
 20-Year-Old Hunter S. Thompson’s Superb Advice on How to Find Your Purpose and Live a Meaningful Life.
 As a hopeless lover of both letters and famous advice, I was delighted to discover a letter 20-year-old Hunter S.